 10 Questions to Help Hire Sales Winners

 When it comes to building a world-class sales organization, the right culture, the right people, and the right data are critical.
-Hiring is key; every employee is important but not all are as important as your sales team.
+Hiring true software sales professionals is key; every employee is important but not all are as important as your sales team.
 Their effectiveness is a direct link to your bottom line.
 You want salespeople who are energetic, gregarious, motivated, and resourceful – people who really know how to win.
 The best reps know how to approach a job interview like a sales call.

 Here are 10 questions to ask every rep that comes knocking for a job; their answers will help you separate the guaranteed business-boosters from the potential sales setbacks:

 1. “Tell me about a deal you have won?”

 How a sales rep wins a deal says a lot about whether they’ll fit in with your sales culture.
 This is a good way to start the interview, because who doesn’t like to brag about a big deal?

 2. “Tell me about a deal you have lost?”

 Here, you’re looking for accountability.
 If they won’t talk about a deal they lost, call them a cab.
 Interview is over.
 Everyone has lost a deal at some point.
 A good salesperson is always looking for ways to improve and isn’t afraid to admit their mistakes.

 3. “What did your W-2’s look like the last couple of years?”

 A smart rep won’t tell you right away.
 They shouldn’t do it during a sales interview, either.
 The best sales reps will continue to push for further clarification of the role, your needs, what it will take to be successful and their value to the company.